 To draw a layer with heat map symbology, follow these steps:

 - Select a point feature layer in the Contents pane.
-Under Feature Layer, on the Appearance tab, in the Drawing group, click the Symbology drop-down arrow and click Heat Map .
+On the Feature Layer, tab, in the Drawing group, click the Symbology drop-down arrow and click Heat Map .

 - In the Symbology pane, on the Primary symbology tab , set the Radius to control the area searched when calculating the density of features.
 The radius is a set distance specified in screen unit points.